openfga/openfga/docs/security-self-assessment.md

   - The credentials provided in the API call match the ones configured in the server.

+  - Ensures that the input is a semantically valid, e.g. that a tuple is valid according to the authorization model or that the model does not have disallowed cyclical or problematic definitions

   - The payload of the API call:

     - Matches the Protobuf API definitions.
     - Validates the parameters have the proper structure, e.g. users need to be written this way 'user:<userid>'

 **Writing an Authorization Model**

-OpenFGA Authorization Models should be Directed Acyclic Graphs.
-OpenFGA validates that the model does not have cycles.
+OpenFGA validates that the Authorization Models are semantically valid from the server standpoint, as in they do not have cyclical or problematic definitions, or other disallowed criteria.

 When a model is written a new version is created.
 The application needs to be configured to use the new version when needed.